-This question has a twofold purpose.
-First, it shows that you've researched this college and are interested in specific programs or opportunities.
-You don’t want to ask any questions that can just as easily be answered by looking on the college’s website.
+This question has two purposes.
+First, it shows that you researched this college and are interested in a specific program.
+You don’t want to ask any questions that can easily be answered by looking on the college’s website.
 This question is a good way to discuss a program you're interested in without sounding unprepared.
 This question also indicates to admissions officers that you've imagined yourself as a student at this college.

-Second, this question suggests that you have the future on your mind, and that you're ambitious enough to be thinking about your career beyond college.
-Open-ended, goal-oriented questions will demonstrate your curiosity as a potential student as well as your desire to work hard and excel in your chosen field.
+Secondly, this question suggests that you are future-oriented and you're ambitious enough to think about your career beyond college.
+Open-ended and goal-oriented questions will demonstrate your curiosity and desire to work hard.

 What advice would you give me as an incoming freshman?

-This question allows your interviewer to extrapolate on their personal experiences at their college.
+This question allows your interviewer to expand upon their personal experiences.
 They might share a few anecdotes of their own or some from other students, which will help you gain a better understanding of campus life.
-This also gives you a chance to establish a personal connection with your interviewer and communicate your desire to learn from someone more experienced.
+This also gives you a chance to establish a personal connection with your interviewer and communicate your desire to learn.

-How easy is it for freshman to take upper-level classes?
+How easy is it for first-year students to take upper-level classes?

-This question demonstrates that you're excited to learn, aren’t scared of a challenge and actively are thinking about the logistics of being a student at this college.
-Even better: List a few upper-level courses or professors in specific departments to show that you've already done your research.
+This question demonstrates that you're excited to learn, aren’t scared of a challenge and consider the logistics of being a student at this school.
+Even better, list a few upper-level courses or professors in specific departments to show that you already researched.

-What are some of the best student activities on campus?
+What are some of the best activities on campus?

-Although your studies are important, engaging with the student body also is a fundamental aspect of life in college.
-Universities are looking for well-rounded go-getters, not just straight-laced academics.
+Although your studies are important, engaging with the student body also is a fundamental aspect of life at a college or university.
+Schools are looking for well-rounded go-getters, so show your personality in your interview.